managedkaos/list-github-repos/README.md

 Retrieved 100 repositories from page 1
 Fetching page 2...
 Retrieved 50 repositories from page 2
+Reached repository limit (150)
 Total repositories fetched: 150
 ```

-This allows you to see the progress while the application fetches all repositories, especially useful for users with many repositories.
+This allows you to see the progress while the application fetches repositories, especially useful for users with many repositories.

 ## Error Handling